NRHA Rural Health Students Group

 NRHA Student CG Board

 Julie is currently a fourth-year medical student in the Targeted Rural and Underserved Track (TRUST) at the University of Washington School of Medicine.
 She grew up in Montana and enjoys skiing, hiking, playing soccer and watching football.
-Prior to medical school, Julie earned a Bachelor’s Degree in cell biology and neuroscience and a Master’s in health sciences at Montana State University in Bozeman.
-She also worked at the Montana Office of Rural Health on the Rural Health Initiative, which aimed to improve health and wellness in rural Montana communities.
+Prior to medical school, Julie earned a bachelor’s degree in cell biology and neuroscience and a master’s in health sciences at Montana State University in Bozeman.
+She also worked at the Montana Office of Rural Health on the Rural Health Initiative, which aims to improve health and wellness in rural Montana.

-Hallie is currently a fourth-year medical student at The University of Toledo College of Medicine.
-An Ohio native, she did her undergraduate degree in biology at The Ohio State University, where she also minored in French and wrote an undergraduate thesis on the subject of political mural artwork in Northern Ireland.
-Her interest in rural healthcare stems from her family’s roots in central Appalachia, where she hopes to eventually return to practice.
-Outside of medicine, Hallie’s interests include traveling, camping, gardening, yoga, public radio, and playing with her cats.
+Hallie is currently a fourth-year medical student at the University of Toledo College of Medicine.
+An Ohio native, she did her undergraduate degree in biology at Ohio State University, where she also minored in French and wrote an undergraduate thesis on political mural artwork in Northern Ireland.
+Her interest in rural health care stems from her family’s roots in central Appalachia, where she hopes to eventually return to practice.
+Outside of medicine, Hallie’s interests include traveling, camping, gardening, yoga, public radio and playing with her cats.

 Jesse is currently a third-year medical student at the Edward Via College of Osteopathic Medicine Carolina Campus in Spartanburg, S.C.
 He received a bachelor's degree in psychology in 2011 and biology in 2015 from the University of North Georgia.
 Originally from Dahlonega, Ga. in lower Appalachia, he enjoys fishing with his dog, Toby, playing the piano at church, and reading Ernest Hemingway.
 When he is back home in Georgia, he volunteers his time at the Good Shepherd Clinic that serves the uninsured.
 He plans on practicing in a rural community where he can practice "womb-to-tomb" care.